kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 In Lab 6, you will create Alert Policies using the Microsoft 365 Defender portal.
 However, before you can implement alerts, an administrator must first turn on Audit Logging for the organization.
 Since it can take a couple of hours for audit logging to become fully enabled once you turn it on, you will turn it on in this lab so that it's fully enabled by the time you get to Lab 6.

-1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.
+1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **ODL user**.

 2. In the **Microsoft 365 admin center**, under the **Admin centers** section in the left-hand navigation pane, select **Security**.
 This will open the **Microsoft 365 Defender** portal in a new tab in your browser.